 There's an easy way to fix them both:

 Bias → ask them to prove it with data.

 Misaligned scales → tell them about your scale and ask them to grade to your scale.

 Most engineers are smart to recalibrate if you explain your scale.

 I typically explain my skill expertise scale to candidates:

 - You have experience handling an end to end project using the skill.
-Can be verified by going through their code, screenshots, understanding scale/ impact/ challenges of the project.
+This can be verified by going through their code, screenshots, understanding scale/ impact/ challenges of the project.

-- You know internals of the skill, design patterns and currently perform code reviews for other engineers in your company for that skill.
-Can be verified by going through their code reviews (if possible) and asking what design patterns they look for.
+- You know the internals of the skill, design patterns and currently perform code reviews for other engineers in your company for that skill.
+This can be verified by going through their code reviews (if possible) and asking what design patterns they look for.